 TODAY Function

-Used in a Date column or formula to return the current date based on your location.
-You can use TODAY in different column types as part of a formula that evaluates dates to produce another output, such as symbol or text values.
+Use TODAY in a formula or a date column to return today's date, or use it in other column types as part of a formula that evaluates dates and produces other output types, such as symbols or text values.

 TODAY()

-Smartsheet updates all instances of the TODAY function in a sheet to the current date when you take any of the following actions:
+Smartsheet updates all instances of the TODAY function in a sheet to the current date on any of the following actions:

 If using TODAY in a sheet with a Modified Date/Time column, the Modified Date/Time value updates when TODAY updates to the current dates.

-The following doesn't update formulas that are using the TODAY function to the current date:
+The following situations don't update formulas that are using the TODAY function to the current date:

-• A report referencing the function in the sheet is open.
+• A report referencing the function in the open sheet.

-• A dashboard showing information from the sheet is open.
+• A dashboard showing information from the open sheet.

-You can use TODAY to compare other dates with the current date.
+You can use TODAY to compare the current date with other dates.
 For example, the formula =IF(TODAY() > [Due Date]@row, "Past Due") inserts Past Due into a cell once the current date has exceeded the estimated due date.

-Use automated workflows to update your sheet on a daily basis.
+Use automated workflows to update your sheet daily.
 A workflow can trigger the TODAY function to refresh to today's date without opening the sheet.
-See the article Automatically update the TODAY function in formulas for more information or use Bridge to Schedule Daily Sheet Save.
+See Automatically update the TODAY function in formulas for more information, or use Bridge to Schedule Daily Sheet Save.

 Examples

-Given the table above, here are some examples of using TODAY in a sheet where the current date is 2/20/23:
+Based on the table above, here are some examples of using TODAY in a sheet when the current date is 10/14/24:

 FormulaDescriptionResult